 Top 7 Tips for Applying Liquid Eyeliner

 Everyone knows how tricky applying eyeliner can sometimes be.
 Put it in a liquid form and it just spells trouble.
 Many of us are even guilty of spending too much time re-applying our eyeliner over and over again because of the wacky form it somehow takes on when it meets our lids.
 Mix that in with rushing, not having a steady hand, or just joining the eyeliner party and it can make for some pretty interesting eyeliner looks.
-Most of you are alread aware of our Eyeliner Stencils to get the perfect wing with ease, if you're looking for more, we’ve got the tips and tricks to help you!
-You’ll be lining your eyes like a pro in the time it takes you to read this article :-)
+Most of you are already aware of our original soft plastic eyeliner stencils and our newest adhesive eyeliner stencils to get the perfect wing with ease, if you're looking for more, we’ve got the tips and tricks to help you!
+You’ll be lining your eyes like a PRO in the time it takes you to read this article :-)

 1. One of our favorite eyeliner tips for wearing liquid liner is to start with a regular pencil liner first before applying the liquid.
 As amazing as liquid liner looks once you’ve applied, it’s also a lot less forgiving when it comes to fixes or taking it off if you make a mistake.
 Using a pencil liner underneath the liquid also provides a good base for applying, will make your liner look more vibrant, allow you to create the desired length and thickness, and let you make any changes easily before moving onto your liquid.
 And, as if that weren’t enough, another benefit to lining with a pencil first is your liner will set better and be more likely to stay on throughout the day without needing any touch-ups.